dominickpastore/pymd4c/README.md

 3. Your platform is incompatible.
 Again, since it is a platform wheel, it is built for each supported platform separately.
+   - If you are running Windows, you may be running 32-bit (x86) Python.
+     Currently, only packages for 64-bit (x86-64) Python are built.
+If you can, try running 64-bit Python.
-   - If you are on Windows or macOS and your Python version is 3.6 or newer, there is a problem with the automated build process.
-Please consider opening a new [GitHub issue][issues].
+   - If you are on macOS, your macOS version might be too old.
-   - If you are on Linux, you may be running a more esoteric distribution or architecture unsupported by [manylinux].
-(Note that some architectures are supported by manylinux but are not built at this time, including arm64, ppc64le, and s390x.
-If that affects you, consider opening a new [GitHub issue][issues] and your architecture can be added.)
+   - If you are on Linux, you may be running on an architecture other than x86-64, a distribution that is too old, or a more esoteric distribution unsupported by [manylinux2014][manylinux].
+(Note that many architectures supported by manylinux2014 are not built at this time, including x86, arm64, ppc64le, and s390x.)
    - If you are on some other platform, unfortunately, it is not supported by the pre-built packages.

 If a build is not available for your platform (or you simply want to), you can build and install from source.
 The instructions below should assist.

+If a build is not available or not working for your platform and you think it should be, consider opening a [GitHub issue][issues].

 Build and Install from Source
 -----------------------------